idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![Resources > Non-translatable fragments submenu](https://i.imgur.com/vrPHgHX.png)

-Non-translatable fragments are text items like proper names, brand names, etc. that should be transferred as such in the target language (see below for submenu items).
+Non-translatable fragments are text items like proper names, brand names, etc., that should be transferred as such in the target language (see below for submenu items).

 Non-translatables appear by default with a violet color background on the source segment and can be easily inserted via the F4 keyboard shortcut.